 I might start with a theme, another post or category I’ve enjoyed writing about, a new item or subject, though I’ve not yet worked out how to incorporate it, they all get mapped!

 Let your mind wander and don’t discount something as impossible or irrational, as this is about coming up with initial ideas that can then be shaped.

 Whether it be aspirational – a holiday you’d love to go on, your dream kitchen,or actual – a great day out or recent purchase, if you love it, you’ll write it.

 Hope these have helped?
 Is there a little mojo being kick-started again out there somewhere?
+Is this all helping to you to get your blogging mojo back?
 Look forward to reading…